Online Tools for Instructional Continuity

 - Asynchronous content could be as basic as posting an assignment, a reading, or having an email discussion.

-- If your class meetings traditionally include lectures, you can easily Convert and Upload a PowerPoint Lecture or Record a PowerPoint Lecture with Capture using Kaltura directly within your Learn course.
-Kaltura is integrated with UNM Learn, and is a secure and scalable solution for delivering course video.
+- If your class meetings traditionally include lectures, you can easily Convert and Upload a PowerPoint Lecture or Record a PowerPoint Lecture with Capture using Kaltura directly within your Canvas course.
+Kaltura is integrated with UNM Canvas, and is a secure and scalable solution for delivering course video.
 Long online videos are less effective than shorter, focused 3-5 minute ones, so recording long lectures as a single video is not specifically advised.
 With online content, it is important to think through copyright protections and accessibility accommodations, including captioning costs, as well as effective delivery in the distracting world of online media.

 Some instruction and student interaction requires live collaboration.
 This can be especially true for things like tutoring, office hours, or those cases where you need a live discussion.
 Be sensitive to student needs with required synchronous sessions.